logicly-au/logicly.com.au/content/insights/evolve-or-replace.md

 ### When replacement becomes necessary
 While evolving software is often the best approach, there are times when replacement is unavoidable.
 These scenarios typically involve situations where evolution is no longer practical or cost-effective:

+<strong>Core functionality mismatch:</strong> Replacement may be the only way forward if the system no longer supports critical business needs or aligns with strategic goals.

 <strong>Unresolvable technical debt:</strong> Outdated or unsupported platforms, inaccessible source code, or legacy components can make evolution impossible.

-<strong>Seamless updates:</strong> Rather than building a new system while maintaining the old one, we iteratively upgraded the existing tool.
-For example, MFA was added first to meet immediate needs without delaying other improvements.

-<strong>Dramatic shifts in requirements:</strong> Significant regulatory or business requirements changes can render existing systems obsolete.
+<strong>Dramatic shifts in requirements:</strong> Significant regulatory requirements changes can render existing systems obsolete.

 #### Case study: Access to Allied Psychological Services (ATAPS)

-### Case study: The Queensland Department of Transport and Main Roads Online Travel Survey

 In our ATAPS project, changing government requirements completely transformed the data and regulatory standards needed to be met.
 The shift was so significant that we recommended a full rebuild.
 However, even in this scenario, we planned for continuity—maintaining the old system while developing the new one to avoid gaps in service.